Skip to main content

 Q: What can I get my dad for grilling under $30?

-The Weber Rapidfire Chimney Starter ($19) is the best single gift under $20 for any charcoal grill owner.
-For around $25, the A-MAZE-N Pellet Tube Smoker opens smoke-flavor capability on any grill.
-For around $35, the ThermoWorks ThermoPop 2 is a genuinely useful thermometer upgrade.
+The Weber Rapidfire Chimney Starter is the best single low-cost gift for any charcoal grill owner.
+A step up, the A-MAZE-N Pellet Tube Smoker opens smoke-flavor capability on any grill.
+The ThermoWorks ThermoPop 2 is a genuinely useful thermometer upgrade.

 Q: What is the best grill gift for someone who cooks on a gas grill?